Choose the right length of running poles

 For most runners, an effective baseline is to calculate pole length as 68% of your height in centimeters.
 Multiply your height by 0.68 to find a length that supports efficient biomechanics and minimizes fatigue over distance.

-To determine the right length for running poles, you should generally aim for a 90-degree angle when your elbow is bent, with your hand positioned just below your elbow when the tip of the pole touches the ground.
+To determine the correct length for running poles, you should generally aim for a 90-degree angle when your elbow is bent, with your hand positioned just below your elbow when the pole tip touches the ground.
 A common calculation is to multiply your height in centimeters by 0.68 and round down to the nearest 5 cm.

 We recommend rounding down to the nearest listed size.
 For example, if you measure 123.50 cm, we recommend rounding down to 120 cm.
-This makes the poles easier to use on uphill runs.
+This makes the poles easier to use when climbing uphill.

-Flat or technical terrain: Use your standard length to ensure stability and consistent stride cadence.
+Flat or technical terrain: Use your standard length to ensure stability and consistent stride rhythm.

-Uphill running: Shorter poles improve leverage and allow for a more compact and energy-efficient push-off step, especially on steep climbs.
+Uphill running: Shorter poles improve leverage and allow for a more compact and energy-efficient push-off step, especially on steep uphill runs.

-Downhill running: Increased pole length provides improved reach and control, facilitating better balance and reducing strain on long downhill runs.
+Downhill running: Increased pole length provides improved reach and control, facilitating better balance and reducing strain during long downhill runs.

 The ideal pole height allows your elbows to form a 90° angle when the tips are placed on the ground next to you.
 This alignment promotes optimal energy transfer and arm swing efficiency.
 Adjustable poles are recommended for runners who tackle a variety of terrain and require dynamic pole length adjustment during training or racing.